IRL-CT/IRL-CT.github.io/README.md

-# Cornell Interaction Design Research Lab Website
+# IRL: Interaction Research Lab Website

 ## Content Management Guide

-This guide will help you add and update content on the Cornell Interaction Design Research Lab website.
+This guide will help you add and update content on the IRL: Interaction Research Lab website.

 ### Table of Contents